MicrosoftDocs/machine-learning-server-docs/microsoft-r/quickstart-rserver-data-import-csv.md

 > If you are a Windows user and new to R, be aware that R script is case-sensitive.
 If you mistype the **rxGetOption** function or its parameter, you will get an error instead of the file list.

 ## How to read in one file

+In this section, you will import a single file and learn about functions and arguments.

 ### Set the source file location